tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 If an attacker can decrypt the message content before the expiry of the login credentials, the attacker can steal the credentials.
 The theft of login credentials is a serious security concern that can have a wide range of consequences for individuals and organizations.
 The most immediate and obvious challenge is that the attacker gains unauthorized access to the victim's accounts, systems, or data.
 This can lead to data breaches, privacy violations, and various forms of cybercrime.

 Applications using HTTPS to exchange sensitive data MUST support the Quantum-Ready usage profile discussed in {#confident}.
-If the data is genuinely non-sensitive and has no privacy or security implications, the motivation for an attacker to invest resources in capturing and later decrypting it would likely be very low.
-In such cases, the "Harvest Now, Decrypt Later" attack may not be relevant.
 In similar lines, reverse proxies operated between clients and origin servers will also have to support {#confident}.

-## Email Submission

-Email often contains information that needs protection from passive monitoring or active modification.
-While some standards exist for protecting integrity and for encrypting content of messages themselves (see {{?RFC8551}}), transport encryption is also frequently used.
-TLS support for Email Submission/Access is described in {{Section 3.3 of ?RFC8314}}.
-The Mail User Agent (MUA) and a Mail Submission Server or Mail Access Server MUST support the Quantum-Ready usage profile discussed in {#confident}.

 # Security Considerations

-Post-quantum algorithms selected for standardization are relatively new and they they have not been subject to the same depth of study as traditional algorithms.
-PQC implementations will also be new and therefore more likely to contain implementation bugs than the battle-tested crypto implementations that we rely on today.
-In addition, certain deployments may need to retain traditional algorithms due to regulatory constraints, for example FIPS
-{{SP-800-56C}} or PCI compliance.
-Hybrid key exchange enables potential security against "Harvest Now, Decrypt Later" attack provide for time to react in the case of the announcement of a devastating attack against any one algorithm, while not fully abandoning traditional cryptosystems.
+Post-quantum algorithms selected for standardization are relatively new, and PQC implementations are also new, making them more prone to implementation bugs compared to the battle-tested cryptographic implementations in use today.
+Additionally, certain deployments may need to retain traditional algorithms due to regulatory requirements, such as FIPS {{SP-800-56C}} or PCI compliance.
+Hybrid key exchange offers a practical solution, providing protection against "Harvest Now, Decrypt Later" attacks while allowing time to respond to a catastrophic vulnerability in any single algorithm, without fully abandoning traditional cryptosystems.

-Implementing PQ/T hybrid schemes improperly can introduce security issues at the cryptographic layer, for example how the Traditional and PQ schemes are combined; at the algorithm selection layer, mismatched security levels for example if 192-bit KEM is used with a 128-bit secure combiner; or at the protocol layer in how the upgrade/downgrade mechanism works.
-PQ/T hybrid schemes should be implemented carefully and all relevant specifications implemented correctly.

 # Acknowledgements
 {:numbered="false"}

 Thanks to Dan Wing for suggesting wider document scope.
 Thanks to Mike Ounsworth, Scott Fluhrer, Bas Westerbaan and Thom Wiggers for review and feedback.